Visit two stunning parks with spectacular views within the historic town of Berwick-Upon-Tweed.

 The whole circular trail route will take you about an hour.
 There is one steady climb back up from the river through Coronation Park.
 If you have less time (and can manage the steps) you can shorten the trail by following the other paths through Castle Vale Park back to where you started.

-Follow the Castle parks trail by downloading the PDF
+Download the Castle parks trail (pdf)

 Find out about all the exciting things we have coming up at Castle Vale and Coronation Park

-Download the Events programe for 2019
+Download the Events programe for 2019 (pdf)

 Interested in orienteering?
 At the Berwick Parks we have a wayfaring route through Castle Vale and Coronation Parks, which are recently rejuvenated and along the picturesque riverside.
 The route is a 'White standard' with amazing views.